-We are thrilled to announce that Tableau is launching a new native Spark SQL connector (currently in beta), providing users an easy way to visualize their data in Apache Spark.
+We are thrilled to announce that Tableau has launched a new native Spark SQL connector, providing users an easy way to visualize their data in Apache Spark.

 Spark is an open source processing engine for Big Data that brings together an impressive combination of speed, ease of use and advanced analytics.
 Spark enables applications in Hadoop clusters to run in-memory at up to 100x faster than MapReduce, while also delivering significant speed-ups when running purely on disk.
 Spark SQL provides an interface for users to query their data from Spark RDDs as well as other data sources such as Hive tables, parquet files and JSON files.
 Spark’s APIs in Python, Scala & Java make it easy to build parallel apps.
 Lastly, Spark provides strong support for streaming data and complex analytics where iterative calculations are used such as in machine learning and graph algorithms - this is where Spark shines brightest.
 Spark’s versatility has led users to call it “the swiss army knife” of processing engine platforms as users can combine all of these capabilities in a single platform and workflow.

 Spark is also the hottest open source big data project currently on the planet.
 The level of involvement from the open source community has grown rapidly over the last year with over 330 contributors in the last 12 months alone.
 Spark is more than just hype though.
 Within the last 8 months, all of the major Hadoop distributors, including Cloudera, Hortonworks and MapR, have committed to ship Spark as a part of their distribution as well as help accelerate the development of the project.

 What value does Tableau's integration with Spark SQL provide?